 Most of the time, Merkel cell tumors are found on areas of skin exposed to the sun.
 These include the face, neck, and arms.
 But they can start anywhere on the body.
 They often look like firm, shiny lumps that don’t hurt.
 The lumps may be red, pink, or blue.
+The skin on the tumor may open and bleed.
 They tend to grow very quickly.

 How is Merkel cell cancer diagnosed?

-The most common way to find Merkel cell cancer (MCC) is when a lump is found and you see a doctor about it.
-The doctor will look at and feel the lump.
-Your healthcare provider will ask about your health history and do a physical exam of your skin.
+The most common way to find Merkel cell cancer (MCC) is when a lump is found and you see a healthcare provider about it.
+The healthcare provider will look at and feel the lump.
+They will ask about your health history and do a physical exam of your skin.

 You may be sent to a dermatologist.
-This is a doctor with special training to treat skin problems.
-The doctor may use a special light, magnifying lens, or camera to get a very close look at the lump.
+This is a healthcare provider with special training to treat skin problems.
+The healthcare provider may use a special light, magnifying lens, or camera to get a very close look at the lump.
 You will likely need a biopsy.

 A biopsy is the only way to know if a lump or change is cancer.
-The doctor takes small pieces of tissue from the lump.
-These samples can be removed with a needle or scalpel, or during surgery.
-They are checked with a microscope to see if cancer cells are present.
+The healthcare provider takes small pieces of tissue from the lump.
+Your skin will be numbed with medicine before samples can be removed with a needle or scalpel, or during surgery.
+They are checked with a microscope by an experienced pathologist to look for cancer cells.

 It can be hard to diagnose MCC.
 It can look like many other types of cancer.
 Special lab tests can be used on the biopsy sample to find out what’s caused the skin change.

-After a diagnosis of MCC, you’ll likely need more tests.
-These help your healthcare providers learn more about the cancer.
+After a diagnosis of MCC, you’ll likely need more tests, such as a CT scan or MRI.
+This may include taking a biopsy of one or more lymph nodes.
+These test results help your healthcare providers learn more about the cancer.
 They can help determine the stage of cancer.
 The stage is how much and how far the cancer has spread (metastasized) in your body.
 It’s one of the most important things to know when deciding how to treat MCC.